joecupano/radiodash/README.md

 A web framework for Amateur Radio applications that uses HTML, CSS and Javascript for the client front-end and Python for the back-end.
-The front-end is pure Javascript using no frameworks while the Python back-end only uses the Tornado Python web framework library
+The front-end is pure Javascript using no frameworks while the Python back-end uses the Tornado Python web framework library

 ## Introduction

 This project started life as webUI development for another project I am working on, [HASviolet](https://github.com/hudsonvalleydigitalnetwork/hasviolet).
-In researching what approach I should take with front-end development for that project, I kept coming back to more having to enlist layers of programming and frameworks I thought were unnecessary overhead for the simplistic functionality the project would need.
+In researching what approach I should take with front-end development for that project, I kept coming back to being directed to enlist layers of programming and frameworks I thought were unnecessary overhead for the simplistic functionality the project would need.

-When I searched on what other Amateur Radio projects have done, I kept encountering projects that used the frameworks I was avoiding but were prpbably necessary for the breadth of functionality those projrects delivered.
+When I searched on what other Amateur Radio projects have done, I kept encountering projects that used the frameworks I was avoiding but probably necessary for the breadth of functionality those projrects delivered.

-I figured there are other Amateurs who have had the same quest in sinking something simple they could quickly understand and implement requirement the least number of programming skills possible.
-Hence I extracted the WebUI development from HASviolet and decided to relase it as its own project hear.
+I figured there are other Amateurs who have the same quest in searching for something simple they could quickly understand and implement with the least number of programming skillsets required.
+Hence I extracted the WebUI development from HASviolet and decided to release it as its own project here.

 ## About the Project

 This project is a simple web framework with working websocket server for building your own WebUI.
-It uses SSLv3, Secure Cookies and simple user/password auth.
-Besides this README, all code has been heavily commmented for ease of reference of its functionality.
 The project is built with HTML5, CSS, Javascript, and Python 3.X.
+For security it uses TLS 1.3, secure session cookies, and simple user/password auth.
+Besides this README and README files within each folder, all code has been heavily commmented for ease of reference of its functionality.

 ## Getting Started

-Run a Linux a machine a your server back-end.
+Run a Linux a machine as your server back-end and create a non-root user account for the server to run as.
 With Python 3 and the PIP3 Python Package installer installed, add the Tornado WebFramework Library
    ```
    sudo pip3 install tornado
    ```